mongodb/specifications/source/index-management.rst

      * This option accepts the same values for the "w" field in a write concern plus "all",
      * which indicates all voting data-bearing nodes.
      *
+     * This option is only supported by servers >= 4.4.
+Older servers >= 3.4 will report an error
-     * Drivers MUST NOT throw an error if this option is specified when creating an index on
+     * for using this option.
+Drivers MUST NOT manually throw an error if this option is specified when
-     * an earlier version of the server.
-Instead, drivers MUST rely on the server for returning
+     * creating an index on an earlier version of the server.
+Instead, drivers MUST rely on the server
-     * an appropriate error.
+     * for returning an appropriate error.
+     *
+     * @note There is a bug in server versions 4.2.0-4.2.5 where specifying this
+     * option does not result in an error (`SERVER-47193 <https://jira.mongodb.org/browse/SERVER-47193>`).
      *
      * @note This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
      *